Microbes Control Illness & Aging

-The human body is teeming with microbial life — but mostly in certain “external” areas.
+The human body is teeming with so much microbial life — it’s can be called a superorganism.

 As a result of the vast number of bacterial cells in the body, the host and the microorganisms inhabiting it are often referred to as a ‘superorganism.’https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5433529/

-These zones all exist at the interfaces where the body meets the outside world: The skin, eyes, genitals, ears, nose, & mouth.
+These zones all exist at the interfaces where the body meets the outside world.

 In good health, the microbes of the mouth, nose, ears, throat, skin, genitals are all balanced and beneficial to the body.

-Perhaps the most important “outside-the-body” microbiome is the gut, home to possibly 100 trillion microbes.
+Perhaps the most important “outside-the-body” microbiome is the gut, home to 100 trillion microbes.

-These 100 trillion gut microbes play a large role in health.
-When healthy, these microbes help digest food, boost immunity, detoxify harmful chemicals, and synthesize vitamins.
+When healthy, gut microbes help digest food, boost immunity, detoxify harmful chemicals, and synthesize vitamins.

-To truly thrive, microbes need a warm, moist place with ample food supply.
-Fortunately for them, the human body is meets all of those demands.
-The main residence for microbes: The human digestive tract.
+Remember what all microbes need: A warm, moist place with ample food supply.
+Fortunately for them, the human body meets all of those demands.

 The Infant Study